kubos/kubos/docs/contributing/reporting-bugs.rst

 If you encounter a bug while using KubOS or while working with our source code, please open a `GitHub issue <https://github.com/kubos/kubos/issues/new/choose>`__ and tell us about it.

+Notes:

-Note: This process does require that you have a GitHub account.
+- This process does require that you have a GitHub account
+- If you find a small bug that is very easily fixed (like a typo or one-line change), feel free to just correct it and submit a PR, instead of going through this full process

 Creating an Issue
 -----------------